-My long term research interests are to understand how selective pressures affect symbiotic fungal genome content and how population level diversity reflects natural history of these processes.
+My long term research interests are to understand how selective pressures affect symbiotic microbial genome content and how population diversity reflects natural history of these processes.
 This innate curiosity has driven my scientific exploration of plant associated fungi, bacterial-fungal interactions, and human pathogenic fungal interactions.
 I use genomics in these systems to probe how fungal symbioses are established and maintained over time.

 Coccidioides spherule growing in human lung tissue.
 Image from library.med.utah.edu

 Dicymbe corymbosa root tip colonized by ECM fungi, fungal tissue in red